Ribonucleotide reductase: Function

-The enzyme ribonucleotide reductase (RNR) catalyzes the de novo synthesis of dNDPs.
-Catalysis of ribonucleoside 5’-diphosphates (NDPs) involves a reduction at the 2’-carbon of ribose 5-phosphate to form the 2’-deoxy derivative-reduced 2’-deoxyribonucleoside 5’-diphosphates (dNDPs).
-This reduction is initiated with the generation of a free radical.
-Following a single reduction, RNR requires electrons donated from the dithiol groups of the protein thioredoxin.
+The enzyme ribonucleotide reductase (RNR) catalyzes the synthesis of dNDPs.
+A free radical abstracts a hydrogen from a C-H bond of the ribose.
+Following a single reduction, RNR requires electrons donated from the dithiol groups of the protein thioredoxin or thioredoxin like proteins eg NrdH.
 Regeneration of thioredoxin occurs when nicotinamide adenine dinucleotide phosphate (NADPH) provides two hydrogen atoms that are used to reduce the disulfide groups of thioredoxin.

 Three classes of RNR have similar mechanisms for the reduction of NDPs, but differ in the domain that generates the free radical, the specific metal in the metalloprotein structure, and the electron donors.
-All classes use free-radical chemistry.
-Class I reductases use an iron center with ferrous to ferric conversion to generate a tyrosyl free radical.
+All classes use free-radicals.
+Class I reductases use an iron center with ferrous to ferric conversion to generate a tyrosyl radical.
 Reduction of NDP substrates occurs under aerobic conditions.
 Class I reductases are divided into IA and IB due to differences in regulation.
 Class IA reductases are distributed in eukaryotes, eubacteria, bacteriophages, and viruses.
 Class IB reductases are found in eubacteria.
 Class IB reductases can also use a radical generated with the stabilization of a binuclear manganese center.
-Class II reductases generate the free radical 5’-deoxyadenosyl radical from cobalamin (coenzyme B12) and have a simpler structure than class I and class III reductases.
-Reduction of NDPs or ribonucleotide 5’-triphosphates (NTPs) occurs under either aerobic or anaerobic conditions.
+Additionally Class IB gets its electrons from a thioredoxin like protein known as NrdH.
+Class II reductases generate the free radical 5'-deoxyadenosyl radical from cobalamin (coenzyme B12) and have a simpler structure than classes I and III reductases.
+Reduction of NDPs or ribonucleotide 5'-triphosphates (NTPs) occurs under either aerobic or anaerobic conditions.
 Class II reductases are distributed in archaebacteria, eubacteria, and bacteriophages.
 Class III reductases use a glycine radical generated with the help of an S-adenosyl methionine and an iron sulphur center.
 Reduction of NTPs is limited to anaerobic conditions.
 Class III reductases are distributed in archaebacteria, eubacteria, and bacteriophages.
 Organisms are not limited to having one class of enzymes.
 For example, E. coli have both class I and class III RNR.